SamitIntern/Onboarding4/README.md

 `localhost:<Port number you mentioned>/<Any text you want to be displayed>`

 You should see on the browser *Hello "/<Your text entered in the URL"* displayed on the screen.

+Following is a screenshot should make using it